trustyai-explainability/reference/guardrails/end-to-end/README.md

 ## Sense-checking the orchestrator output

-From within the orchestrator pod, execute the following command to get inside the pod:
+From within the terminal execute the following command to get inside the pod:

 ```bash
 oc exec -it -n test deployments/fms-orchestr8-nlp /bin/bash